Trip Overview

 After an early breakfast, transfers will be coordinated as needed to Kansai International Airport (KIX), where we will squeeze each other goodbye.

-After this remarkable 10-day journey together it’s time to exchange contact info, photos and ideas for a reunion!
+After this remarkable 10-day journey together, it’s time to exchange contact info, photos, and ideas for a reunion!
 Where to next?
-Another pilgrimage perhaps?
+Another pilgrimage, perhaps?

 Included Meals